Endurance training

 Endurance training is the act of exercising to increase endurance.
 The term endurance training generally refers to training the aerobic system as opposed to the anaerobic system.
 The need for endurance in sports is often predicated as the need of cardiovascular and simple muscular endurance, but the issue of endurance is far more complex.
 Endurance can be divided into two categories including: general endurance and specific endurance.
-It can be shown that endurance in sport is closely tied to the execution of skill and technique.
-A well conditioned athlete can be defined as, the athlete who executes his or her technique consistently and effectively with the least effort.
+Endurance in sport is closely tied to the execution of skill and technique.
+A well conditioned athlete can be defined as, the athlete who executes their technique consistently and effectively with the least effort.
 Key for measuring endurance are heart rate, power in cycling and pace in running.

 Endurance in sports

 Endurance training is essential for a variety of endurance sports.
 A notable example is distance running events (800 meters upwards to marathon and ultra-marathon) with the required degree of endurance training increasing with race distance.
 Two other popular examples are cycling (particularly road cycling) and competitive swimming.
 These three endurance sports are combined in the triathlon.
 Other sports for which extensive amounts of endurance training are required include rowing and cross country skiing.
 Athletes can also undergo endurance training when their sport may not necessarily be an endurance sport in the whole sense but may still demand some endurance.
 For instance aerobic endurance is necessary, in varying extents, in racket sports, football, rugby, martial arts, basketball and cricket.
 Endurance exercise tends to be popular with non-athletes for the purpose of increasing general fitness or burning more calories to increase weight loss potential.